reubenharry/haskell-docs/docs/docs/basics/createData.md

 Player :: Bool -> Entity
 ```

 ???
-Note
+Tip
-    The type `Entity` contains the same information as the type `#!haskell Either (Int, Int) Bool`, and one could write functions between them:
+    The type `Entity` contains the same information as the type `#!haskell Either (Int, Int) Bool`, and one can write loss-less functions between them:

     ```haskell
     fromEntity :: Entity -> Either (Int, Int) Bool